defra-design/aqie-design-history/app/posts/private-beta/sprint-two.md

 * the site is credible and easy to use
 * the location search did not present any problems; everyone entered a postcode without prompts
-* the site content was clear, straight forward and easy to understand
+* the site content was straight forward and easy to understand
 * The health information was engaging and even showed signs of overturning some air quality myths and creating interest in behavioural change

 ### What needs work